Tatiana Suarez

-Tatiana Yadira Suarez Padilla (born December 19, 1990) is an American professional mixed martial artist with a background in wrestling who competes in the Ultimate Fighting Championship (UFC).
+Tatiana Yadira Suarez Padilla (born December 19, 1990) is an American professional mixed martial artist and former wrestler who currently competes in the women's Strawweight division of the Ultimate Fighting Championship (UFC).
 She was the strawweight tournament winner in the 23rd season of The Ultimate Fighter reality show.
-As of March 7, 2023, she is #12 in the UFC women's strawweight rankings.
+As of November 4, 2025, she is #1 in the UFC women's strawweight rankings, and as of October 28, 2025, she is #12 in the UFC women's pound-for-pound rankings.

+In wrestling, Suarez was a multi-time medalist in women's freestyle at the World Championships and World Junior Championships, a silver medalist at the World Cup, and a gold medalist at the Pan American Championships.